 - 1 stalk scallions, finely chopped

-- 1 tbsp tapioca starch, or corn starch
+- 1 tablespoon tapioca starch, or corn starch

 - 1 egg white